-To reverse a journal entry in QuickBooks 2012, first display the General Journal Entries window by choosing the Company→Make Journal Entries command.
+To reverse a journal entry in QuickBooks 2013, first display the Make General Journal Entries window by choosing the Company→Make Journal Entries window.
 QuickBooks then displays the Make General Journal Entries window.
 Use the Previous and Next buttons to page through general journal entries that you’ve already entered.

-Found it?
+Found the entry?
 Good.
-How you reverse this entry depends on which version of QuickBooks you’re using.
+How you reverse this entry depends on which version of QuickBooks you’re using:

 If you’re using QuickBooks Premier or QuickBooks Enterprise Solutions: When you find the journal entry that you want to reverse, click the Reverse button.
-The Reverse button appears along the top edge of the General Journal Entry window.
+(The Reverse button appears along the top edge of the Main tab of the Make General Journal Entry window.)
 QuickBooks reverses the general journal entry by entering a transaction into the next accounting month with the debits and credits flip-flopped.

 Typically, you won’t want to fool around and later change the journal entries.
 However, if you do feel the need to make changes, QuickBooks provides an Edit menu with commands that you can use for just this purpose.

 For example, QuickBooks supplies a Delete General Journal command that you can use to delete the journal entry shown in the Make General Journal Entries window.
 QuickBooks also supplies a Void General Journal command that you can use to void the general journal entry shown in the window.